danielbrendel/CasualDeskGame/README.md

 with a set of tools.
 As a developer you can also create your own tools using AngelScript.
 Available tools are selected via the ingame menu.
 New tools can be viewed and downloaded via the ingame menu, too.
-You can also view/upload taken screenshots during gameplay (uploaded screenshots are available via the official game website).
+You can also view/upload taken screenshots during gameplay (upload to a web service).

 ## Default keys
 Use: Left mouse button (Use the selected tool)\